-- Note: It is very important to make sure hose clamp is at the outside end of coupling, the coupling and carby are free of oil and the carburettor goes fully into coupling, clamp is of 10mm wide stainless type. - H14 Fit Fuel Pump Assembly Note: Use loctite 242 on cap screws.
+Note: It is very important to make sure hose clamp is at the outside end of coupling, the coupling and carby are free of oil and the carburettor goes fully into coupling.

+H14 Fit Fuel Pump Assembly

+Note: Use loctite 242 on cap screws.
 Use molybdenum disulphide grease on push rod.